ytsaurus/ytsaurus/yt/docs/README.md

 - Accompany your text with examples.
 Content without examples is perceived as abstract and is hard to assimilate.
 - Use cross-links between the sections.
 - Aim to write concisely and clearly.
 Do not make sentences too long — up to 15 words per sentence.
 Split long paragraphs into short ones — up to 5 sentences in one paragraph.
-- If you need any help with content writing, don't hesitate to ask questions in YTsaurus [community chats](#need-help).
+- If you need any help with content writing, don't hesitate to ask questions in YTsaurus [community chat](#need-help).

 ------